BunnyNabbit/prettier-plugin-drone-class/CONTRIBUTING.md

 # Contributing

-Icons and templates use the so-called "VHS" file format, a novel voxel save format which only stores block placements and commands, allowing for a basic undo system (hence the "VHS" name.).
-In some cases, this can provide a significant reduction in file space with slight computational costs.

-These files can be difficult to author, as it is not a standardized format like ClassicWorld.
-To author a vhs.bin, it may be simpler to start a server and edit the hub level.

 ## Drone style guide

 > Zhere are many ways of doing zhings.
 Sometimes you find a specific style zhat works best for you.